mfsiat/notes/React_Hooks.md

 ## Work with Hooks

+> doc on react hooks

 - React hooks are a combination of **state** and **LifeCycle Method**.
 Well in _React Hooks_ we can use both of this functionality in the same time and at the same place.

 - suppose we have an app in which we need to change a name or take input.

 - so what should we do? we take the name and store it somewhere.
-In **JS** we dont need database for this simple stuff. we can just save it on cache or whatever they say i could not remember it now.
+In **JS** we don't need database for this simple stuff. we can just save it on cache or whatever they say i could not remember it now.

 - so we call the state or save them on state and change the *state* with **componentDidMount** or **LifeCycle Method** and do our work.

-- but with react hooks we dont need to init them seperately we can use them both in the same place together.
+- but with react hooks we don't need to init them separately we can use them both in the same place together.

+- It allows us to use state and other features without having class.

+- Now we can have a state within the functional based component with the u state hook.

 ### Init
 ```js